HTTPArchive/almanac.httparchive.org/src/content/en/2021/javascript.md

 It is found that only 0.1% of mobile pages use the SourceMap response header on script resources.
 One reason for this extremely small percentage could be that not many sites choose to put their original source code in production through the source map.

-An analysis of how many sites actually send the source map header on their first-party or third-party scripts shows that 0.1% of the JS requests that include a SourceMap header on mobile are for first-party scripts.
+An analysis of how many sites actually send the source map header on their first-party or third-party scripts shows that 0.1% of the JavaScript requests that include a SourceMap header on mobile are for first-party scripts.

 {# TODO That seems surprising to me.
 I would have though it was more common to be from third-parties since the likes of query and Bootstrap include source map files.
 Any thoughts on why this is the reverse?
 Or am I just wrong about this expectation?
 Nishu - These results are confusing to me.
 I reran the query and didn't find 98% anywhere, so I have removed the figure but simply put 0.1% as first-party results for mobile.
 If you'd like to have a look - here's the data - https://docs.google.com/spreadsheets/d/1zU9rHpI3nC6jTz3xgN6w13afW7x34xAKBh2IPH-lVxk/edit#gid=2057978707 #}